 Are you interested in the food industry and looking to start your own business?

-While Community Action Services and Food Bank ensures that the community kitchen meets all health and safety regulations, in order to use the community kitchen, individuals must have the following items:
+While Community Action Services and Food Bank ensures that the commercial kitchen meets all health and safety regulations, in order to use it, individuals must have the following items:

 - Food Handler Permit

 - Annual Health Permit

 Each of these must be provided along with a detailed business plan that includes financial information.
 The cost of renting the kitchen is based on a sliding scale, factoring in the amount of time you use the kitchen, as well as federal poverty guidelines.
 Rent is due by the 1st of each month.

 If you are interested in renting out the community kitchen or would like to request additional information regarding the program, please contact Daira, culinary kitchen and microenterprise specialist, by calling 801-373-8272 ext. by emailing email@example.com.

 Check our social media accounts to see updates on the kitchen (including its opening date).